Vertigo (film): Plot

-The death is declared a suicide.
-Gavin does not fault Scottie, but Scottie breaks down, becomes clinically depressed and is sent to a sanatorium, almost catatonic.
-Following his release, Scottie frequents the places that Madeleine visited, often imagining that he sees her.
-One day, he notices a woman on the street who reminds him of Madeleine, despite her different appearance.
-Scottie follows her to her hotel room, where she identifies herself as Judy Barton, from Salina, Kansas.
+An inquest into Madeleine's death declares it a suicide, though the coroner rebukes Scottie for not doing more to save her.
+Gavin also does not fault Scottie, but Scottie becomes clinically depressed and is sent to a sanatorium in an almost catatonic state.
+Following his release, he frequents the places that Madeleine visited, often imagining that he sees her.
+One day, he notices a woman on the street who, although superficially very different, reminds him of Madeleine.
+He follows her into her apartment, where she identifies herself as Judy Barton, from Salina, Kansas.

-Judy has a flashback revealing that she was the person Scottie knew as "Madeleine Elster."
-She was impersonating Gavin's wife in an elaborate murder scheme.
-Judy drafts a letter to Scottie explaining her involvement: Gavin deliberately took advantage of Scottie's acrophobia to substitute his wife's freshly killed body in the apparent "suicide jump."
-However, Judy rips up the letter and continues the charade because she loves Scottie.
+A flashback reveals that Judy was the person Scottie knew as "Madeleine Elster"; she had been impersonating Gavin's wife in an elaborate murder scheme.
+Gavin took advantage of Scottie's fear of heights to substitute his wife's freshly killed body in the apparent "suicide jump".
+Judy writes a note to Scottie confessing her involvement in the plot, but tears it up and decides to continue the charade because she loves him.

-They begin seeing each other, but Scottie remains obsessed with "Madeleine."
-He asks Judy to change her clothes and dye her hair to resemble Madeleine.
-After Judy complies, hoping that they may finally find happiness together, he notices her wearing the necklace portrayed in Carlotta's painting.
-Scottie realizes the truth and insists on driving Judy back again to the Mission.
+The two begin seeing each other, but Scottie remains obsessed with "Madeleine" and asks Judy to change her clothes and dye her hair to resemble her.
+After she complies, he notices her wearing the necklace portrayed in Carlotta's painting.
+Realizing the truth, he drives Judy back to the mission.

-There, he tells her he must re-enact the event that led to his madness, admitting he now understands that "Madeleine" and Judy are the same person, and that Judy was Gavin's mistress before being cast aside, just as Carlotta was.
-Scottie forces her up the bell tower and makes her admit her deceit.
-Scottie reaches the top, finally conquering his acrophobia.
-Judy confesses that Gavin paid her to impersonate a "possessed" Madeleine.
-Judy begs Scottie to forgive her because she loves him.
-He embraces Judy, but a shadowy figure — actually a nun investigating the noise — rises from the tower's trapdoor, startling her.
-Judy suddenly lunges backward and accidentally falls to her death.
-Scottie, bereaved once again but cured of his fear of heights, stands on the ledge while the nun rings the mission bell.
+There, he tells her that he must re-enact the event that led to his madness, and that he now knows that "Madeleine" and Judy are the same person, with Judy having been Gavin's mistress before being cast aside just as Carlotta had been.
+He forces her up the bell tower and makes her admit her deceit.
+Judy confesses that Gavin paid her to impersonate a "possessed" Madeleine and begs Scottie to forgive her.
+He embraces Judy at the top of the tower, but a shadowy figure—a nun investigating the noise—rises from the tower's staircase, startling her.
+Judy lunges backward off the tower to her death; Scottie, bereaved once again but cured of his fear of heights, stands on the ledge in shock while the nun rings the mission bell.